cxw620/rust-polyglot/docs/intro.rst

 Type inference is supported in some contexts, especially local variables.

-Rust is generally memory-safe and thread-safe, but with a clearly-defined and well-used ``unsafe`` escape hatch.
+Rust is memory-safe and thread-safe, but with a clearly-defined and well-used ``unsafe`` escape hatch.

 Concurrency is supported by multithreading,